The average American home experiences more than 1 power outage each year, lasting an average of 4 hours.

 The same cannot be said for homes that rely on well water.
 Homes that are connected to wells rely on electric pumps to get water to their home.
 If you use city water, the pressurized pipes deliver your water and do not rely on electricity.

-You Live in a an Area That’s Prone to Wildfires
+You Live in an Area That’s Prone to Wildfires

-If you live in a region that’s prone to wildfires, odds are that you’ve expeirenced a planned blackout at least once or twice in the past.
+If you live in a region that’s prone to wildfires, odds are that you’ve experienced a planned blackout at least once or twice in the past.

 If you’ve got a home generator budget ready to go, you can equip your home with vital backup power during these blackouts.
 While your city works to keep your home safe from a wildfire, you can keep things running smoothly, without losing the contents of your fridge or having to go without your cellphone.